Continuous-Time Random Walk with multi-step memory: An application to market dynamics: Direct motivation

-There are mainly two generic reasons forcing us to include the two-step memory into the Continuous-Time Random Walk formalism: \begin{itemize} \item Firstly, to describe joint two-point histograms depending on the current share price jump and the second one before the current jump.
-These histograms (constructed separately for many different shares) clearly show significant dependences between mentioned above jumps at almost vanishing their mutual two-point correlations. \item Secondly, to significantly improve the agreement of the theoretical time-dependent velocity autocorrelation function of the successive share price jumps (cf. \cite{gubiec2} and refs. therein) with its empirical counterpart. \end{itemize} Although, the need of such type of models is commonly known, it is surprising how poorly developed and exploited they still are.
-Indeed, the present work carries out this gap.
+There are few (considered below) direct reasons supplied, for instance, by the financial markets, which pushed us to include the two-step memory into the Continuous-Time Random Walk formalism in a generic way. {

-If we record only successive share price jumps and not time intervals (waiting-times) between them, we obtain the so-called ``event time'' series.
-The event time dependent autocorrelation functions of price changes obtained on this basis were already widely considered \cite{dacorogna2001,tsay}.
-The shape of these autocorrelation functions, that is, their dependence on event-time is universal in the sense that the shape is independent of the market and stock analyzed.
-More precisely, for each considered event time series we get the distinctly negative value of lag-1 autocorrelation function, while almost vanishing values for lag-2, lag-3, $\ldots$.
-For this reason, the shape of this autocorrelation function is considered as a stylized fact.
+If we record for simplicity only successive share price jumps and not time intervals (waiting-times) between them, we obtain the so-called ``event-time'' series.
+The event-time dependent autocorrelation functions of price changes obtained on this basis were already widely considered \cite{dacorogna2001,tsay}.
+The shape of these autocorrelation functions, that is, their dependence on event-time is universal in the sense that the shape is independent of the market and stock analyzed and for each considered event-time series we get the distinctly negative value of lag-1 autocorrelation function, while almost vanishing values for lag-2, lag-3, $\ldots$.
+For this reason, the shape of this autocorrelation function can be considered as a stylized fact.

-The significant correlation between two successive price jumps stimulated Montero and Masoliver \cite{montero2007} as well as authors of the present work \cite{gubiec2} to describe the stochastic process of the single stock price as a CTRW with one step memory backward.
-Specifically, it motivated the community to consider the CTRW model in which current value of the increment depends only on the previous increment.
-Such a dependence is caused by the bid-ask bounce phenomenon \cite{roll,dacorogna2001}.
-Previously \cite{gubiec2} we assumed, for simplicity, that dependence between current price jump and the second one before the current price jump can be neglected.
-However, in the present work the mentioned above dependence is taken into account as we observed that vanishing correlation does not imply the lack of dependence.
+The significant correlation between two successive price jumps stimulated both Montero and Masoliver \cite{montero2007} as well as authors of the present work \cite{gubiec2} to describe the stochastic process of the single stock price as a CTRW with one step backward memory, in which current value of the increment depends only on the previous one.
+Such a dependence is caused in finance by the bid-ask bounce phenomenon \cite{roll,dacorogna2001}.
+Previously we assumed for simplicity \cite{gubiec2} that dependence between current price jump and the second one before the current price jump can be neglected as corresponding correlation vanishes.
+However, in the present work the mentioned above dependence is taken into account as we observed, herein, that even vanishing of the correlation does not imply the lack of dependence -- this is a key obervation which initialized the present work.